 I often felt like people involved in tourism, i.e. taxi drivers, tour guides and salesmen were trying to squeeze the last penny out of me.
 This isn’t because they are bad people, but because they have very little, even if they get a few extra dollars a day out of a couple of tourists it makes a huge difference for them.
 The downside is though that they think every tourist is rich, and unfortunately for budget travellers this can cause an issue as we have to be very careful about what we spend.
 Somehow you can find a middle ground where hopefully you’re happy and they are too!

 That said, there are very few things in Cuba who’s price is non-negotiable.
 Usually, if you look & behave like you have a lot of money you will be charged more, as it looks like you can afford it.
-Make it clear from the start that you are a backpacker or a student and don’t have much money.
+Make it clear from the start that you are a backpacker or a student and don’t have much money to spend while backpacking Cuba.

 Remember though, it isn’t about driving down the price so low that they earn nothing, it’s about finding a win-win for you both.
 Cubans are a resourceful bunch, and, in my experience, they still manage to make more money from tourists than I am sure they declare to the government.
 Of course, this isn’t the only country where this happens – in South America my friend & I named this the Gringo Tax.
 I don’t mind paying more than a local would, but when it gets to double or even 3, 4, or 5 times the price I don’t like being ripped off!
 Bargain hard with taxi drivers, bici-taxis and tour guides, who are no doubt charging you way more than they would a Cuban.